Submit Your Evidence With Your Petition

 If you plan to attend the hearing, please write on the petition any dates you will not be available due to prior commitments.
 Once your hearing is scheduled, it cannot be changed.

 Hearings are limited to 15 minutes.
-Prior to the hearing, prepare the important points you wish to convey to the Board.
-The 15 minutes are divided between review of the Assessor's information, review of your petition and evidence previously submitted, your presentation to the Board, any questions from the Board, discussion and finally the decision.
+Prior to the hearing, prepare the important points you wish to convey to the board.
+The 15 minutes are divided between review of the Assessor's information, review of your petition and evidence previously submitted, your presentation to the board, any questions from the board, discussion and finally the decision.

 AV (Assessed Value): The assessed value (AV) on your tax statement is the value used to calculate your property taxes.
 For most property, the maximum assessed value (MAV), was established in 1997 under Measure 50 by taking 90% of the 1995-96 market value and has continued to grow by 3% annually.

 Please Note: A reduction in RMV will not mean a reduction in taxes unless the RMV is reduced below the AV—except in some situations such as new construction and remodeling.